cbg-ethz/SGS/ReadMe.md

 Reference
 ---------
-If you `SubGroupSeparation` in your work, please cite it as:
+If you use `SubGroupSeparation` in your work, please cite it as:
 ```
 Fritz M. Bayer, Giusi Moffa, Niko Beerenwinkel, Jack Kuipers.
 "Marginalization in Bayesian Networks: Integrating Exact and Approximate Inference" arXiv preprint, 2021
 ```